-Most listings are in the $30's per square foot per year.
-The Norwalk region is experiencing a decrease in rates.
+The typical asking rate per listing is in the $30's per square foot per year.
+The Norwalk region is going through a decrease in rates.
 In the last 3 months, the median rate fell $4 per sqft per year.
-That's a 11% decline in rent.
+That's a 9% decrease in rent.

-Compared to the rest of the Fairfield market, the Norwalk submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Fairfield market, the Norwalk submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 69 listings have been posted online, so you'll want to check back regularly for new listings.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 73 listings have come on the market, so you'll want to check back regularly for new listings.
+About 127% of the available leases in the Norwalk are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,800 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this area are around 3 stories.
-Most buildings in this area were built in 1983 and are Class B.
+Even though the median size is 6,230 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this region are approximately 2 floors.
+Most buildings in this region were built in 1982 and are Class B.